- PDF doc

 Exemptions from statutory deposit provisions

-If you are unable to deposit the required deposit amount into the SDA, you may apply for exemption by completing the exemption form through LSB Online, or complete the form below and send it to email@example.com.
+If you are unable to deposit the required deposit amount into the SDA, you may apply for an exemption by completing an online application through LSB Online.

 View the Board’s policy on statutory deposit account exemptions below.

 Guiding information to assist law practices prevent and deal with cybercrime is available on our dedicated preventing cybercrime page.
 This covers common types of cybercrime, what you can do to protect your business and what you should do if you experience cybercrime.
 There is also detailed information on multi-factor authentication, considerations around insurance and links to other agencies who can help.